-This report has been prepared based upon geotechnical data from observations and compaction testing during and after earthworks construction and ground improvements.
+This report has been prepared based on geotechnical data from observations and compaction testing during and after earthworks construction and ground improvements.
 All references to cut-fill depths are based on the original (pre-2011) ground levels.

 This report shall be read as a whole.
-Our limitations are presented in Section 9.
+Our explanatory statement is presented in Section 9.